sigami/base/README.md

 # Base Theme

-This simple theme has everything you need to run a WP site with [Bootstrap](http://getbootstrap.com/) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
+This simple theme has everything you need to run a WP site that supports [Bootstrap](http://getbootstrap.com/) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/).

 The idea is to **keep everything simple and familiar** so that it can be understood by any wp developer.